Bit-Nation/BITNATION-Registry/doc/bn-nation-1.md

 # Bitnation DBVN_101 standard

-Having a Standard to write DBVN is essential to allow users and DAPPs to interact seamlessly and in a convenient way with your DBVN.
+Having a Standard to write Decentralised Borderless Virtual Nation (DBVN) is essential to allow users and DAPPs to interact seamlessly and in a convenient way with your DBVN.

 To do so, we established a basic standard all DBVN need to apply, it is described in the following document.